phpbbireland/phpbb3-extension-portal/README.md

 ##portal

-## problem with updating files, have to do it manually, so files are not updated yet, this will take so time...
+## Have an issue updating from remote, have to do it manually, so files are not all updated yet, this will take so time...

 Fully integrated portal for phpBB 3.3.x